Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

-In Fig.~\ref{fig_direct_10k_10} we show the relative MSE for each method, in two different simulations.
-First, in Fig.~\ref{ER-noise} the simulation was carried out as a function of noise $\sigma^{2}_{\textrm{coeff}}$ varying from $10^{-5}$ to $10^{-3}$, for a fixed number of samples $p=k=10$.
-We observe that the greedy approach in a5) performs best, and the NBH in a4) second.
+In Figure~\ref{fig_direct_10k_10} we show the relative MSE for each method, in two different simulations.
+First, in Figure~\ref{ER-noise} the simulation was carried out as a function of noise $\sigma^{2}_{\textrm{coeff}}$ varying from $10^{-5}$ to $10^{-3}$, for a fixed number of samples $p=k=10$.
+We observe that the greedy approach in a5) performs best.
+The NAH in a3) and the NBH in a4) are the next best performers, achieving a comparable MSE.
 The EDS-$\infty$ in b1) yields the best results among the competing methods.
-We see that for $\sigma^{2}_{\textrm{coeff}} = 10^{-5}$ we can obtain a relative MSE of $5 \cdot 10^{-3}$ by using only $p=10$ nodes out of $n=10,000$, \emph{reducing the computational cost of computing the GFT coefficients by a factor of $1,000$}.
-For the second simulation, whose results are shown in Fig.~\ref{ER-p}, we fixed the noise at $\sigma^{2}_{\textrm{coeff}}=10^{-4}$ and varied the number of samples from $p=6$ to $p=24$.
-Again, the greedy approach in a5) outperforms all the other methods, with the NBH in a4) as the second best performer.
+We see that for the low-noise case ($\sigma^{2}_{\textrm{coeff}} = 10^{-5}$) we can obtain a performance that is $7\text{dB}$ worse than the baseline, but using only $p=10$ nodes out of $n=10,000$, thereby \emph{reducing the online computational cost of computing the GFT coefficients by a factor of $1,000$}.

+For the second simulation, whose results are shown in Figure~\ref{ER-p}, we fixed the noise at $\sigma^{2}_{\textrm{coeff}}=10^{-4}$ and varied the number of samples from $p=6$ to $p=24$.
+Again, the greedy approach in a5) outperforms all the other methods, and the NAH in a3) and the NBH in a4) as the next best performers.
 The EDS-$\infty$ in b1) performs better than the SP method in b2).
 We note that, for $p<k$, the EDS-$\infty$ method has a performance very close to the NBH in a4), but as $p$ grows larger, the gap between them widens, improving the relative performance of the NBH.

-In summary, these first two test cases showcased the performance of a (fast) method for computing the GFT coefficients of a collection of streaming, bandlimited graph signals.
+When selecting $p=24$ nodes, the greedy approach achieves an MSE that is $4\text{dB}$ worse than the baseline, but incurring in only $0.24\%$ of the online computational cost.

+With respect to the off-line cost, the EDS-$\infty$ method incurs in $O(n^{3}+n^{2}\log n + n \log n)$ which, in this setting is $O(10^{12})$, while the greedy cost is $O(10^{11})$; yet, the MSE of the greedy approach is over an order of magnitude better than that of EDS-$\infty$.
+Likewise, the NAH and the NBH yield a lower, but comparable performance, with an off-line cost of $O(10^{9})$ and $O(10^{6})$, respectively.